Department of Tacna: Economy

 Tacna's primary income earner is copper mining.
 Agriculturally, Tacna produces 53.15% of the whole olive crop in Peru.
 It also produces maize, potatoes, wheat, cotton, oregano, alfalfa, and grapevine (for the production of wine and pisco).
 It also has a sizable herd of dairy cattle and lamb.

 In addition to mining and agriculture, fishing is also important, as Tacna's offshore region is abundant in fish resources.

 Culture

-Typical dishes and beverages
+Gastronomy

 Tacna offers visitors colorful dishes exquisitely combined and abundantly served.
 The picante a la Tacneña and patazca Tacneña belong to this region.
 Corn and cheese, chicharrones with toasted corn, cuy, or guinea pig chactado, corn cake with peanuts and raisins, baked pork, grilled lamb, are also local specialties.
 To drink, Tacna has macerated Brussels apricot, frutilla or tumbo, and wines produced in the local vineyards.

 Festivities

 Carnivals.
 They are celebrated in different towns and villages with typical local dances that can go on for entire days and nights.